-Given that lower severity AUD groups appear heavily invested in their drinking identities as positive and non-problematic, it follows they may be particularly motivated to defensively process (including unconscious avoidance of) personally relevant information about alcohol risks (Morris, Albery, et al., 2021; So et al., 2017; Zhou & Shapiro, 2017).
-(Peters et al., 2013)(Morris, Boness, & Witkiewitz, 2023)The present study provided an exploratory analysis of self-efficacy, levels of unrealistic optimism, and defensive processing of a health risk infographic in a sample of drinkers with varying levels of alcohol use disorder.
+Given that many AUD groups appear heavily invested in their drinking identities as positive and non-problematic, it follows they may be particularly motivated to defensively process (including unconscious avoidance of) personally relevant information about alcohol risks (Morris, Albery, et al., 2021; So et al., 2017; Zhou & Shapiro, 2017), and relatedly, demonstrate higher levels of unrealistic optimism.
+However, whilst defensive processing has been observed towards alcohol-related information, we are not aware of any studies that have examined whether and how such processes are related to AUD severity.
+Perceptions of severity and self-efficacy towards a risk behaviour are known to predict levels of defensive processing (Peters et al., 2013), whilst AUD severity is important for identifying appropriate interventions across the AUD continuum (Morris, Boness, & Witkiewitz, 2023).
+The present study therefore sought to examine key defensive processing related variables via an exploratory analysis of self-efficacy, levels of unrealistic optimism, and defensive processing of a health risk infographic in a sample of drinkers with varying levels of alcohol use disorder.
 We hypothesised that people with higher alcohol use disorder (as indexed by AUDIT-C) would report decreased self-efficacy and increased unrealistic optimism, and would engage in greater defensive processing of an alcohol health-risk infographic.

 Method